caseygomez/Credit_Risk_Analysis/README.md

 This project utilizes skills in data preparation, statistical reasoning, and supervised machine learning.
 Utilizing different techniques to train and evaluate models with unbalanced classes, the final result is a recommendation on which model performs best to predict credit risk.
 All analysis is written in Python.

 ---
+### Credit Risk Analysis:
+After thorough analysis it is clear that all six models have inherent risk, however the EasyEnsembleClassifer (EEC) model yields the best results.
+Many of the rates were highest using the EEC model.
+The overall accuracy rate of 92.54% as well as the 7% precision rate for "High Risk" loan candidates were both the highest.
+Additionally the recall rates for both risk groups were high and the F1 rate for the "High Risk" loan candidates was highest at 14%.

+It is important to remember that sampling techniques cannot overcome the deficiencies of the original dataset.
+The majority of the applications were classified as "Low Risk".
+With so few data points for the "High Risk" classification the algorithms could skew results.
+For this project the Q1 2019 data was used, it would be interesting to compare Q1 data from previous years or to look at all of 2019.

+---
 ### Resources:
 * Source Code: [Credit Risk Ensemble](credit_risk_ensemble.ipynb), [Credit Risk Resampling](credit_risk_resampling.ipynb)
 * Source Data: [2019 Q1 Loan Stats](LoanStats_2019Q1.csv)